 Book Check-in Procedures:

 Kindergarten and first graders will see Mrs. Cyrus for help checking-in/out a book.
-2nd-5th graders will be responsible for checking-in their book(s) and placing books on the green cart for reshelving.
+2nd-5th graders will be responsible for checking-in their book(s) and placing books on the yellow cart for reshelving.
 Procedures will be reviewed during the first month of school.
-If your book needs repairs, please get a sticky-note and put your name on it it.
-Put your "sick" book in the Book Hospital drop-off bin.
+If your book needs repairs, put your "sick" book in the Book Hospital drop-off bin.

 Book Check-out Procedures:

 Kindergarten-1st grade students may check out one book each visit.
 These books may be taken home.

 2nd – 5th grade students may check out up to two books each visit.
 These books may go home and must be returned or renewed each week.

 Parents may check-out up to two books at a time.
 Please visit the Media Center for more information.

 All books can be checked out for up to 14 days at a time.

 Students may renew a book if the book has not been reserved for another student or teacher.

 Reference materials are not available for check-out and must be used within the confines of the library media center.